orbs-network/liquidity-hub-sdk/README.md

 # **@orbs-network/liquidity-hub-sdk**

-The `@orbs-network/liquidity-hub-sdk` empowers developers and integrators to seamlessly interact with the Orbs Network Liquidity Hub.
+The `@orbs-network/liquidity-hub-sdk` empowers developers and integrators to seamlessly interact with the Orbs Liquidity Hub.
 With features for fetching token swap quotes and executing swaps, it’s ideal for dApp developers, exchanges, and anyone looking to integrate liquidity solutions.

 ---